isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/risis_orchids.jpg" style="width: 80%;">
 <div style="background-color: white;">RISIS orchids were manufactured into tie and lapel pins and cufflinks for men (left) as well as jewelry for women (right). <i>Images reproduced from “Page 5 Advertisements Column 1”, New Nation, 9 June 1977, 5.
 (From NewspaperSG) and “Page 8 Advertisements Column 1,” Straits Times, 13 November 1976.
 8. (From NewspaperSG)</i></div>

+The orchid was advertised in newspapers as a suitable gift for everyone and for every festive occasion.[^16] This strategy struck gold: all 3,000 orchids were sold out within days, despite each customer being limited to only one piece.[^17] On 3 May, Setsco published an advertisement apologising for their entire stock being sold out due to “overwhelming public response” – an apology which also conveniently doubled as great publicity.[^18] By the end of its first year, 100,000 RISIS orchids had been sold, accounting for nearly $2 million in sales.[^19]

+* * *